Kerolos4555/shop-app/README.md

 - 🧑‍💼 User Authentication: Sign up and log in using email and password
 - 🛍️ Product Listing: Browse and explore products from the API
 - ❤️ Favorites Management: Save and unsave products to your favorites list
-- ✏️  Profile Update: Users can update their email address from the profile screen
+- ✏️  Profile Update: Users can update their information from the profile screen
 - 👋 Onboarding Flow: First-time users are guided through an onboarding experience to introduce key features

 ## 📱 Screens